 Divorce is a sensitive topic for many.
 Understandably, a lot of high school students do not want to discuss this family situation with others.
 However, there are scholarships and awards out there for students who do have divorced parents to make your college-bound life a little bit easier.
 Here are just a few examples.

 Deadline: TBD for 2020 and 2021

 If you live in Florida and live with a single parent due to a divorce or permanent separation, you may want to apply for the Ayo and Iken Children of Divorce Scholarship.
 Awarding $1,000, the scholarship is open to high school seniors who are planning on furthering their education past graduation.
 Applying students must write a 2,000-word essay on how their parents show their love, even though they may not all live under the same roof.

 Sponsored by the Law Firm of Ayo and Iken, you can learn more about this particular scholarship (and see past winners) on their website.

-The Joann Hefferan Heisen Scholarship is open to all Syracuse University undergraduate students who come from a single parent household and are planning on participating in certain study abroad programs.
-In addition to financial need, your academic performance is also taken into account.
-The scholarship asks for a 750 word essay on your goals when it comes to academics and future career as well as personal ambitions.
+The Joann Hefferan Heisen Scholarship is open to all Syracuse University undergraduate students who come from a single-parent household and are planning on participating in certain study abroad programs.
+In addition to financial need, the program also takes into account your academic performance.
+The scholarship asks for a 750-word essay on your academic and future career goals, as well as personal ambitions.
 You should then tie in how you think a study abroad experience will help you reach these goals.

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!